-If your scholar is absent, it is important that you call the administration office on the day of the absence.
+If your scholar is ill, it is important that you call the administration office on the day of the absence.
 Please contact us at (805) 734-3008.
-We encourage you to also inform your scholar's teacher so they can update you on activities and missed assignments.
+We encourage you to inform your scholar's teacher so they can update you on activities and missed assignments.

 Upon returning to school following an absence of three (3) or more days for a medical reason, we require parents to provide the school with a physician's note.
-Please make sure that the date andreason for the absence is included.
-It is imperative that you inform your scholar's classroom teacher and the principal of any medical difficulties that your child has experienced.
+Please make sure that the date and reason for the absence is included.
+It is imperative that you inform your scholar's classroom teacher or the Principal of any medical difficulties that your child has experienced.
 We are committed to keeping children safe and healthy.